nicolasgomeztoua/Trading/STRATEGY_RULES.md

 Stop-Loss (Long):
 - Place SL at the low of the very first candle that closed above the Range High (the initial break candle).
 If that is not available, use current bar low.
+  - Optional minimum stop (configurable): If the distance `entry - SL` is below `trapMinSLPoints`, apply one of:
+    - Pad to minimum: shift SL farther to be exactly `entry - trapMinSLPoints`.
+    - Use FVG middle if present: set SL to the middle FVG candle’s low; if no bullish FVG, skip the trade.
+    - Skip trade: do not take the Trap if risk is below minimum.

 Take-Profit (Long):
 - Fixed `R` multiple: `TP = entry + rr * (entry - stop)`.